eizent/sparql_queries/guide.md

 **Vincent Van Gogh** (subject) *painted* (predicate) **Sunflowers** (object)

+**Bryn Mawr College Special Collections** (subject) *is an instance of* (predicate) **an archive**

 ![image of the basic triple structure](sparql_github_imgs/SubjectPredicateObject.png)

 Before you create you SPARQL query, it can be helpful to first think of the phrase using this triple structure!

 ### Select
 The SELECT clause defines the result set to be returned.
 Typically, you can select an ?item, but multiple things can be selected in one query, like an ?itemLabel or a picture (?pic).
-Additionally, you may see SELECT DISTINCT, which will return only unique values in the table or SELECT * which selects everything from a given query.
+Additionally, you may see SELECT DISTINCT, which will return only unique values in the table or ```sql SELECT * ``` which selects everything from a given query.

 ### Where
 The WHERE clause is the place where you input the majority of the query.
 This specifies what you want the result to be, as SPARQL will filter what you wanted to SELECT using the criteria in the WHERE.